Murder of Timo Rinnelt: Renewed letters

 On 20 April 1967, Wiesbadener Kurier published an article about the visit of American engineer Lawrence G. Kersta to the Federal Criminal Police Office.
 Kersta had researched voice identification for the FBI and showed interest in introducing the technique to other police agencies across the world.
 The article was headline titled "Soon, you will be recognisable by your voice" ("An ihrer Stimme wird man sie demnächst erkennen").
 Upon reading the news, Lehnert became terrified that his archived phone calls will be processed through this method once implemented and decided to again make demands for ransom, hoping to use it in order to flee the country.

 On 26 April, Lehnert sent a ransom letter to the Munich headquarters of the magazine Quick, using the signature "M".
 The editors alerted Wiesbaden's Kripo, who, despite reservations due to previous hoaxes, cooperated with the magazine to reopen communications with the kidnapper.
-After receiving a coded agreement through a specific column of Wiesbadener Kurier, Lehnert sent a second letter on 3 May, offering to give up Rillert's other shoe to prove his authenticity.
+After receiving a coded agreement through a specific column of Wiesbadener Kurier, Lehnert sent a second letter on 3 May, offering to give up Rinnelt's other shoe to prove his authenticity.
 A meet-up at the Großen Burgstraße in Wiesbaden with a reporter was organised, secretly supervised by police, but Lehnert did not show up.
-In a third letter on 10 May, Lehnert claimed to have lost the shoe and that he instead would give them one of Rillert's socks, to be left at a weather house on Neroberg.
+In a third letter on 10 May, Lehnert claimed to have lost the shoe and that he instead would give them one of Rinnelt's socks, to be left at a weather house on Neroberg.
 To this handover, a police officer was sent disguised as a journalist, retrieving the sock from a tree branch.
 Immediately, the smell of decomposition was noticed and further confirmed by forensic analysis.
 A fourth letter was sent on 17 May, demanding that the 15,000 DM ransom be delivered in 50 DM banknotes at a to-be-named location.
 Police once again decided to use an undercover officer and while discussing the upcoming meeting with a journalist at Parkhotel, the officer spotted Lehnert sitting at a nearby café.
 The officer recognised him as a recurring and talkative witness during the initial investigation, photographed him and quickly named Lehnert as the prime suspect for the identity of "M".